Skip to content

 Don’t You Forget: A Review of Kirk Honeycutt’s John Hughes: A Life in Film

-This review first appeared on Fourth & Sycamore.
-No other filmmaker has ever better understood and better captured the experience of being a teenager in America than John… Read more “Don’t You Forget: A Review of Kirk Honeycutt’s John Hughes: A Life in Film”
+No other filmmaker has ever better understood and better captured the experience of being a teenager in America than John Hughes.
+The teen films he made in the… Read more “Don’t You Forget: A Review of Kirk Honeycutt’s John Hughes: A Life in Film”

 Beat Up Men, Beat Up Machines: Bring Me the Head of Alfredo Garcia (1974)